 You also need to link your Instagram business profile to your Facebook business page – to do this, you must be a Facebook page admin.
 Once again, you can do this in Instagram’s settings:

-If you’re using the eCommerce platform with Instagram, after the shop and catalog created, you can directly syndicate with your Instagram shop.
+If you’re using the eCommerce platform with Instagram, after the shop and catalog are created, you can directly syndicate with your Instagram shop.

 While Instagram product tags and shoppable stickers are huge assets to brands, shoppable feeds can really help bridge the gap between product discovery and purchase!
 So it’s more important than ever to create awesome shoppable Instagram posts that appeal to your audience and show off your products.
 And to help you do just that, we’ve rounded up 8 of the best tips for creating great shopping posts!